My burning ember, my sword—

 The walls scarred in hieroglyphs.

-One single memory for all that were buried.
+One single memory for all that was buried.

 The cithara screams—